-Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and OBCM is required to contribute 14 percent of annual covered payroll.
+Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the School is required to contribute 14 percent of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10 percent for plan members and 14 percent for employers.
 The Retirement Board, acting with the advice of the actuary, allocates the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
-For the fiscal year ended June 30, 2015, the allocation to pension, death benefits, and Medicare B was 13.18 percent.
-The remaining 0.82 percent of the 14 percent employer contribution rate was allocated to the Health Care Fund.
+For the fiscal year ended June 30, 2016, the allocation to pension, death benefits, and Medicare B was 14 percent.
+SERS did not allocate any employer contributions to the Health Care Fund for fiscal year 2016.

-OBCM's contractually required contribution to SERS was \$5,859 for fiscal year 2015.
+The School's contractually required contribution to SERS was \$7,732 for fiscal year 2016.